SandeepKalla/object-detection/README.md

 Using YOLOv3, this project detects multiple object classes in real time, leveraging a pre-trained model trained on the COCO dataset.
 This project showcases basic object detection capabilities, applying bounding boxes and labels to detected objects within each video frame.

 ## Features
--Real-time detection of 80 classes (from the COCO dataset) using YOLOv3.
+- Real-time detection of 80 classes (from the COCO dataset) using YOLOv3.
--Displays bounding boxes and confidence scores for each detected object.
+- Displays bounding boxes and confidence scores for each detected object.
--Configurable to run on a webcam feed or on pre-recorded videos.
+- Configurable to run on a webcam feed or on pre-recorded videos.

 ## Requirements
 Python 3.x